repjackson/wateringhole/notes.md

-vertical list
-only add one word
-up/down vote for each word

-say sentence.  everything is broken up.

-what if dating app that was a game
+what if dating app was a game

 uplevel with intellect
 we make life a game